albertyeh199909/Slack-imitation-group-project/seprinciples.md

 Docstrings were also implemented into all functions and classes, and some methods within the class for easier understanding of the functionalities within these functions etc. Docstrings follow a strict format of which includes Name, Description, Arguements, Return Values and Errors Raised.

+Newlines:

+- Grouping related elements together, or grouping single units of thought (generally anything that can be described by a one sentence comment)

 Controversy: